 Don’t miss a hushed sunset stroll before heading out to dinner.
 Breakfast is served at 8:30, but Gordon sets out coffee by 7:30, turns on mellow music and lights a fireplace fire (a real one!) to take the chill off.
 Jean whips up fresh fruit and yogurt parfaits, blueberry cake, pear pancakes and other toothsome dishes, served on china in a formal dining room.
-Rooms and suites $200-$375, includes gourmet breakfast.
+Rooms and suites $280-$375, includes gourmet breakfast.

 STAY: Captain Freeman Inn, Brewster.
 The Captain Freeman has won over plenty of discerning travelers.
 With truffles and fresh flower upon arrival, sherry, afternoon tea, “farm to table” breakfast, and Victorian-style rooms in ocean-blues and beachy tans, the Captain Freeman is turning out to be one of those resort inns bound to be booked a year in advance.

 Old Sea Pines is not on the beach.
-It is not high tech or “stylish.”
+It is not high tech or flashy.
 There are no TV’s in the rooms.
 “It is what it is, and we want it that way,” Michele says.
 Best bet for a lazy early evening; enjoy a glass of wine ($6) or a beer ($4) while settling into a rocking chair on the sheltered front porch.